:start-extend()

 usual way (retaining the data to be able to return it).
 The

-request may be generated by the clipboard client described
+request may be generated by the clipboard client described below.

 SELECT

-However, many applications use CLIPBOARD in imitation of other
+However, many applications use CLIPBOARD in imitation of other windowing

-windowing systems.
-The selectToClipboard resource (and corresponding
+systems.
+The selectToClipboard resource (and corresponding menu entry

-to xterm) which chooses between the PRIMARY and CLIPBOARD tokens.
+which chooses between the PRIMARY and CLIPBOARD tokens.

 Without using this feature, one can use workarounds such as the xclip